Inkjet printing in the pharmaceutical industry

-Counterfeit drugs are not only a danger to patients, but also a huge economic loss for the pharmaceutical industry.
-The unique labeling of pharmaceutical packaging is therefore a fundamental part of the production chain and requires suitable printing systems that can withstand the harsh environmental conditions while still enabling high cycle rates.
-Inkjet printing systems offer the performance, reliability and flexibility you need, at a manageable price.
+Counterfeit drugs are not only a danger for patients, but also an immense economic loss for the pharmaceutical industry.
+The clear marking of drug packaging is therefore a fundamental part of the production chain and requires suitable printing systems that can withstand the harsh environmental conditions while still enabling high cycle rates.
+Inkjet printing systems offer the performance, reliability and flexibility you need, at a manageable cost.

-How does Inkjet printing work and what are the features of the different systems?
+How does inkjet printing work and what do the different systems do?

-Inkjet printing, unlike gravure or offset printing, is a non-contact printing process that does not require a fixed printing plate.
-This means that Inkjet printing systems are particularly suitable where packaging or outer packaging has to be coded and labeled at high speed.
+Inkjet printing, unlike gravure or offset printing, is a non-contact printing process that also does not require a fixed printing plate.
+This means that inkjet printing systems have proved particularly useful where packaging or outer packaging has to be coded and marked at high speed.

-There are two different variants of Inkjet printing: Drop-on-demand printing, used in conventional office printers, and Continuous Inkjet printing.
-With drop-on-demand printers, the ink is stored in a tank with a continuous vacuum to prevent it from leaking.
+There are two different variants of inkjet printing processes: The drop-on-demand process, also known from classic office printers, and continuous inkjet printing.
+In drop-on-demand printers, the ink is contained in a reservoir where there is a continuous vacuum to prevent ink leakage.
 The print head consists of several nozzles, each containing a drop of ink that is shot out of the nozzle onto the substrate by an electrical pulse and dries there.
-The individual drops then form the complete print image.
-Resolutions of up to 660 dpi (dots per inch) in the running direction are thus possible, at a speed of up to 80 meters per second.
+The individual drops then produce the complete print image.
+Resolutions of up to 660 dpi (dots per inch) in the direction of travel are thus possible, at a speed of up to 80 meters per second.

-Continuous Inkjet printing uses solvent-based inks with a high fluidity.
-As the name implies, the ink is sprayed continuously and at a high frequency from the print nozzles, creating a stream of ink.
-The ink drops are electrostatically charged by a high voltage electrode located in front of the nozzles.
-By applying different currents, the droplets can be deflected as desired, creating the desired print image.
-Unused ink that is not applied to the substrate is fed into the closed ink circuit and can be reused as often as required.
-In Continuous Inkjet printing, up to 6 print lines and up to 1,000 characters can be created at high print speeds of up to 3,000 characters or more per second, depending on the nozzle size.
+Continuous inkjet printing uses solvent-based inks with a high fluidity.
+As the name implies, the ink in this inkjet printing system is sprayed continuously and at high frequency from each of the print nozzles, forming a curtain of ink.
+In front of it is a high-voltage electrode that electrostatically charges the ink droplets.
+By applying different currents, the droplets can be deflected as desired, creating the actual printed image.
+Unused ink that is not placed on the surface to be printed reenters the closed ink circuit and can be reused as often as required.
+In continuous inkjet printing, up to 6 print lines and up to 1,000 characters can be produced, depending on the nozzle size, at high print speeds of up to 3,000 characters and more per second.

 InkJet printing – intelligent printing solutions for complete traceability of pharmaceutical products

-In the pharmaceutical industry, it is particularly important to code all finished products in a unique and tamper-proof manner.
-This requirement results, among other things, from Directive 2011/62/EU, which mandates certain security features for all prescription drug packaging, including a serialized DataMatrix code (an evolution of the barcode that can store more data), as of February 9, 2019.
-This Unique Identifier contains the following information in machine-readable form:
+In the pharmaceutical industry, it is primarily important to code all finished products uniquely and tamper-proof.
+The obligation to do so stems, among other things, from Directive 2011/62/EU, which will require all prescription drug packaging to have certain security features, including a serialized DataMatrix code (an evolution of the barcode that can store more data), starting Feb.
+9, 2019.
+This Unique Identifier contains in machine readable form:

 - the code of the drug manufacturer,